yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 it writes the framebuffer as well as the id, because a faked id beside the real part's framebuffer is not the configuration anybody ran.

+### What Apple's own metadata does and does not say

+`data/mac.toml` comes from `gdmf.apple.com/v2/pmv` and lists, per macOS line, the boards that line is still served to.
+That is a statement about **updates**.

+It was read here as a support range, and the mistake showed: MacBookPro16,1 appears under Big Sur and nothing later, so a 2019 machine was told it stopped at Big Sur.
+How far a Mac goes now comes from macrecovery's board list, the same one the Recovery tab and `tools/smbios.py` use.
+The two facts sit side by side on the machine page and say which is which:

+    Apple, for Mac-B4831CEBD52A0C4C        any → Ventura 13
+    Apple still updates it on              13.7.8, 12.7.6, 11.7.11

+There is no floor any more.
+Nothing this repository reads knows the oldest macOS a given Mac can run, and it no longer implies one.

 ## The oldest and newest macOS a machine can run

 Each part that bounds macOS contributes a window, and the machine's range is